 March 25, 2002 –Two former Marines are developing an expansive

-counter terrorism training base on the former Energy Department
+counter-terrorism training based on the former Energy Department

 Superconducting Supercollider project site.

-The site, which has been unused since 1993, is located approximately 20
+The site, which has been unused since 1993, is located at approximately 20

 miles south of Dallas.
 The facility includes approximately 200 acres of

 land, 60,000 square feet of office space, a 250,000 square foot “satellite,”

 protected indoor training area, and approximately 18 miles of tunnels that

 Chris Grollneck [sic] and Ron Reid, the president and vice president,